rcmckee/classification_patent_streamlit_lime/readme.md

 5) follow https://docs.streamlit.io/en/stable/getting_started.html

 6) Next, import Streamlit.

 To make things easier later, we're also importing numpy and pandas for working with sample data.

-    import streamlit as st \n
+    import streamlit as st
-    import numpy as np \n
+    import numpy as np
-    import pandas as pd \n
+    import pandas as pd

 7) Run your app.
 A new tab will open in your default browser.
 It’ll be blank for now.
 That’s OK.